 So you can easily find and fix all the on site issues of your website by using Google search console HTML Improvements section.

-If you want to use meta tags for better SEO, here are 7 most important things you must know for better optimizing your website pages.
+If you want to use meta tags for better SEO, here are 7 most important things you must know to better optimize your website pages.

-#2.
-Make sure to have “highly relevant” content that matches with the intent of your keyword phrase
+2. Make sure to have “highly relevant” content that matches the intent of your keyword phrase

 Make sure to include highly specific and relevant content on every specific page where you target a primary keyword and make sure to match that content with the “intent of your keyword phrase”.

-Once you know the searchers intent, by using similar meta tags, you can easily create highly relevant content which ranks well in Google search.
+Once you know the searcher’s intent, by using similar meta tags, you can easily create highly relevant content which ranks well in Google searches.

-So how many keywords should I use in meta tag?
+So how many SEO keywords should I use in the meta tag?
 As we discussed above, there are basically 6 types of meta tags that can create a huge impact on your website’s SEO.
-By keeping the below mentioned meta tags short and sweet, you can please both people and Google search crawlers.
+By keeping the below-mentioned tags short and sweet, you can please both people and Google search crawlers.

 - Header tags